elmathzen/TalkMate/readme.md

 - If the installation of pytorch doesn't work, go on : *Install the correct version of pytorch with python & the right version of CUDA for your GPU*

+- If you have the error with pytorch like ('.dll) missing on the lib, to result this you need to install VStudioCode C++ *visualstudio.microsoft.com/fr/vs/features/cplusplus/*

 **=> Install librairies :**
 ```pip install -r requirements.txt```